ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-a-jekyll-website-in-azure-blob-storage-hosted-by-azure-static-website-using-a-vsts-continuous-deployment-pipeline-part-2.md

 ---

 The first step is to create a [Jekyll](https://jekyllrb.com/) website.
+This article is very short; the focus of the series is more about DevOps than Jekyll itself.
+I also assume that you know Jekyll already.
+If you dont, dont worry, just keep reading.

-Any static website or site builder could do the job if you want to try that out after reading all the articles.
-I may even try to go [Blazor](https://github.com/aspnet/Blazor) on Azure in the future, who knows!<!--more-->
+That said, after reading the entire series, you could try with another static site builder or even simply a static web site if you want; Jekyll is only a mean to an end here.
+Personaly, I may go [Blazor](https://github.com/aspnet/Blazor) on Azure (if I find the time)!

+That said, I did choose Jekyll because I like that static sitebuilder.<!--more-->

 {% include jekyll-vsts-azure/toc.md currentIndex=2 %}

 ## The setup

-### If you need to install Jekyll and Ruby
+### Install Jekyll and Ruby

-You should follow the [official Jekyll installation guide](https://jekyllrb.com/docs/installation/) to install all prerequisites.
+If you need to install Jekyll and Ruby, you should follow the [official Jekyll installation guide](https://jekyllrb.com/docs/installation/) to install all prerequisites.

 <aside>
     <header>Tips and tricks - Setup Ruby and Jekyll using Ubuntu on Windows 10</header>